Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 # Media Controller

 You can establish communication between a media controller server and a media controller client.
-You can send commands from the client to the server, and the client can request updated metadata and playback information from the server.
+You can send commands from the client to the server and the client can request updated metadata and playback information from the server.

 The main features of the Media Controller API include:

 - Updating and retrieving information

-  You can [update the metadata and playback information](#updating-and-retrieving-information) on the server side, and then retrieve the metadata and playback information on the client side.
+  You can [update the metadata and playback information](#updating-and-retrieving-information) on the server side and then retrieve the metadata and playback information on the client side.

   The media controller server provides current information about the registered application that you can send to the client.